programminghistorian/ph-submissions/lessons/extracting-illustrated-pages.md

 >    - TITLE

-In practice, there a quite a few more features that regularly appear.
-The one we will be working with is called IMAGE_ON_PAGE and it is more visual and less structural than those shown above.
+In practice, there a quite a few more features that regularly appear in the `htd:pfeat` array.
+The one we will be working with is called IMAGE_ON_PAGE and, unlike CHAPTER_START or INDEX, it does not comprise a structural or hierarchical element of a book.
+Rather, it is a visual feature and (in the absence of an index of illustrations) we can't easily use this information to predict anything about the presence or absence of images on surrounding pages.

 Note that the `htd:pfeat` array may either not exist or be empty for a given page.
 This makes it important to write Python code that is free of assumptions and handles the possibility of key errors (the error that happens when you try to access a non-existent field in an object or dictionary).

 Tom Burton-West, a research librarian at the University of Michigan Library, works closely with HathiTrust and HTRC, HathiTrust's Research Center.
 Tom told me over email that HathiTrust is provided this information by Google, with whom they have worked closely since their (HT's) founding in 2008.
 A contact at Google gave Tom permission to share the following quote: